libp2p/docs/content/guides/getting-started/browser-to-browser.md

 In this guide, you will learn how to establish direct peer-to-peer (p2p) connections between browsers using [js-libp2p](https://github.com/libp2p/js-libp2p) and WebRTC.

-Browser-to-browser connectivity is the foundation for distributed apps with a mesh topology.
+Browser-to-browser connectivity is the foundation for distributed apps.
 When combined with GossipSub, like in the [universal connectivity](https://github.com/libp2p/universal-connectivity) chat app, gives you the building blocks for peer-to-peer event-based apps with mesh topologies.

 By the end of the guide, you should be familiar with the requisite libp2p and WebRTC protocols and concepts, and how to use them to establish libp2p connections between browsers.

+Since js-libp2p runs both in the browser,

 WebRTC is a set of open standards and Web APIs that enable Web apps to establish direct connectivity for audio/video conferencing and exchanging arbitrary data.
 Today, WebRTC is [adopted by most browsers](https://caniuse.com/?search=webrtc) and powers a lot of popular web conferencing apps.